sav-che/TL-2/Authors/Fron, Georges {std. Fron}.md

-> [!cite] BHL link: this entry starts at [page 62](https://www.biodiversitylibrary.org/item/103832#page/74/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 62](https://www.biodiversitylibrary.org/page/33258540) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Fron, Georges (1870-1957), French agronomist and mycologist, born 20 Feb 1870 in Paris, agron. engineer 1891, at the Jardin colonial in Nogent-sur-Marne, Dr. ès-sciences 1899 Paris, served in W.W.-I, and after demobilization returned to the Paris Inst.
-Agronomique 1921, prof. of plant pathology, then of applied botany, president of the Société Botanique de France and the Société Mycologique de France, died 15 Dec 1957 in Paris. (*Fron*).
+Agronomique 1921, prof. of plant pathology, then of applied botany, president of the Société Botanique de France and the Société Mycologique de France, died 15 Dec 1957 in Paris.
+**Abbreviated name**: *Fron*

 #### Herbarium and types